So you’re willing to try Indian clubs but you are not sure what type and weight is best suited for you. This guide is for you!

 Unless you are really well trained and with a good body awareness, you won’t really need to go much heavier.
 Remember you are not lifting the clubs like a dumbbell!

-Indian clubs can be bottle shaped or tear drop shaped.
+Indian clubs can be bottle shaped, tear drop shaped or even log shaped.

 For example, the Perrier bottle was designed after Indian clubs.
 Tear drop clubs look like mini war maces, with all the weight towards the end of the shaft.
 This design spins aggressively and fast due to the weight distribution.
 Bottle shaped clubs tend to be more forgiving.